microsoft/Kusto-Query-Language/doc/shufflequery.md

 | count
 ```

+**Output**

 |Count|
 |---|
 |1086|

-The following example shows the improvement on a cluster that has two cluster nodes, the table has 60M records, and the cardinality of the group by key is 2M.
+The following example demonstrates performance on a cluster that has two cluster nodes, with a table that has 60M records, where the cardinality of the group by key is 2M.

 Running the query without `hint.num_partitions` will use only two partitions (as cluster nodes number) and the following query will take ~1:10 mins: